pedrodesu/node.js-typescript-boilerplate/README.md

 `start:dev`

-This script is probably the one that is going to be used the most, and, by running it, it will run the TypeScript code inside src/ directly, with `ts-node-dev`.
+This script is probably the one that is going to be used the most.
+It will run the TypeScript code inside src/ directly, with `ts-node-dev`.
+This script reloads as you modify and save your code and does not run JavaScript code directly, so it is good to be used for development and testing matters, in your localhost.

-`start:update`
+`start:production`

+This script will call `node` with some arguments and will attempt to run the plain JavaScript transpiled code, being this the most effective script for production matters.

+`update`

-This script does not actually run the code, it will update every single package of package.json, and will reinstall them, with the most updated versions of them.
+This script will update every single package of package.json, and will reinstall them, with the most updated versions of them.
 Should be run periodically.

-`start:build`
+`build`

 This script transpiles the whole TypeScript code inside of src/ to another folder, called build/, which will contain the vanilla JavaScript counterpart of the code you wrote.
-It will clean the folder build/ before if you have one, so, this folder will always have only the latest code you wrote.
-After transpiling, it will call `node` with some arguments and will attempt to run the plain JavaScript transpiled code, being this the most effective script for production.

-**You should not need to use any other scripts by default but these 3, the others are complementary, and make these ones actually work.**
+`clean`

+This script will not be run quite often.
+It will delete everything inside the src/ folder, being the best way to start with a new, fresh project, removing the old code.
+Could be run to remove the template code that comes with the boilerplate.

 ---

 ## Integrations

-Since this repository has inside of it included the libraries [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/), I would recommend you to install the official extensions of these libraries for your desired text editor / IDE, in case they have one.
-It will make editing much easier and in a way more integrated way.
+Since this repository includes libraries and integrations ([ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)), I would recommend you to install the official extensions of these libraries for your desired text editor / IDE, if they have one.
+It will make editing much easier and in a much more integrated way.

-I will leave links for these extensions in some popular text editors and IDEs:
+Links for these extensions in some popular text editors and IDEs:

 ### ESLint